modichirag/CLEFT/README.md

 The main piece of code is in cleftpool.py, which has CLEFT class to create PT kernels and make_table function in the same file uses these kernels to create a table of P(k) where different columns correspond to contribution of different bias parameters.
+The CLEFT class also takes in an 'order' argument which can be 1 or 2 (default) to do ZA or 1-loop perturbation theory.

 We provide a script "main.py" which can be directly run as follows: